C Programming Coding Questions and Answers

 top++;

-// Traverse from top to bottom along the rightmost column
+// Top to bottom along right column

 for (int i = top; i <= bottom; i++)